-For final sign-off the ANP trainee would select out the evidence which best demonstrates their learning and competence.
+For final sign-off the ANP trainee should select out the ePortfolio evidence which best demonstrates their learning and competence.
 The trainee ANP will submit a ‘Share-Pack’ of this evidence to their line manager when they are ready for ‘final sign-off’.

 Final Sign-off involves:

-The Practice Supervisor/Assessor and Line Manager will together determine whether the trainee has:
+The Practice Assessor and Line Manager will together determine whether the trainee has:

-If the trainee has passed, the line manager would inform the Consultant Nurse – Advanced Practice who is responsible for recording ANPs on the Scottish Standard Workforce Information System (SWISS).
-The trainee, employed as Band 7 Annex 21 or Band 6, would be expected to move to a Band 7 at this stage.
+If the internal moderator agrees that the portfolio meets all of the requirements then the trainee, employed as Band 7 Annex 21 or Band 6, would be expected to move to a Band 7 at this stage.

 If a fail, the line manager, in consultation with others (which may include the clinical supervisor, education supervisor and Human Resources) the most appropriate course of action for the individual.
 This may include re-doing part of the training or termination of the traineeship.

-If the Practice Supervisor/Assessor and Line Manager cannot agree on a grade the view of the internal moderator should be sought.
-If agreement can still not be reached then advice can be sought through the external moderation mechanism system i.e. the Academy.
+If the Practice Assessor and Line Manager cannot agree on a grade the view of the internal moderator should be sought.

 External Experts will be recorded within their employing Board as an ANP or NMAHP Consultant and either have teaching and assessing qualification or be recognised by the Academy as an ‘External Expert’.